radiant-maxar/openmaps-auth/README.md

 # OpenMaps Authentication API

-This application enables authentication integrations for Maxar's OpenMapping environments.
+This application enables authentication integrations for Maxar's OpenMaps environments.
 Specifically, this provides a simple API for mediating access to private web applications via external identity providers.

 ## Requirements